 INR: ₹2,000 – ₹15,000

-India offers affordable healthcare services, making it an attractive choice for the treatment of pediatric white blood cell disorders.
-The costs are significantly lower compared to Western countries while maintaining high-quality care and advanced medical technologies.
+India offers affordable healthcare services, making it a viable option for treating pediatric white blood cell disorders.
+The costs are significantly lower compared to Western countries while maintaining high-quality care and advanced medical technologies